All Episodes

 And then I had all the governors all over the country begging me to move.

-Unfortunately, my contract is locked me into this shift hole of a city that I hate and want no part of anymore, and I'm getting robbed blind every day.
+Unfortunately, my contract has locked me into this shiff hole of a city that I hate and want no part of anymore.

-And it's um it's frustrating, to say the least.
+And it's frustrating, to say the least.

-So I just think that this there is a contempt out there for half the country.
+So I just think that this, there is a contempt out there for half the country.

 And Dave Chappelle is funny.